Podcast Recording Tools: The Basics

 - Dropbox (or your preferred cloud storage service)

 Digital Audio Workstations (DAWs) – software programs that can be used to record, edit, and mix audio.
 Audacity is my DAW choice because it’s simple and easy to use.
+Hindenburg is a newer tool that I’ve been using and I am growing to love it as much as Audacity.
 I have tried Adobe Audition but it has a lot of bells and whistles that I haven’t used which can be distracting and overwhelming at the same time.
 That said, I have not ruled out trying Audition again in the future.

-Skype + ECAMM (Mac only) The tool I used to record m podcast interviews via Skype.
-When set up correctly it records my interviews on separate tracks.
+Skype + ECAMM (Mac only) The other tool I used to record podcast interviews via Skype.
+When set up correctly it records my Skype interviews on separate tracks.
 For windows there’s Skype + Pamela for Skype (PC Only)